zenny-chen/VulkanRenderingAdvanced/README.md

 <br />

-This project how to use vertex shader, geometry shader and fragment shader to render some graphics with Vulkan API.
+This project demonstrates how to use a vertex shader, a geometry shader and a fragment shader to render some graphics with Vulkan API.